SHORTSTACK: Distributed, Fault-tolerant, Oblivious Data Access: Related Work

 CURIOUS~\cite{curious} and TaoStore~\cite{taostore} employ a centralized proxy model, but permit client parallelism via \emph{asynchrony}.
 Since each operation requires updates to per-plaintext key proxy state for multiple random KV pairs, extending their design to a distributed and secure one is challenging.
 The latest in this line of work, ConcurORAM~\cite{concuroram} and Snoopy~\cite{dauterman2021snoopy}, permit multiple parallel clients to query a cloud-hosted ORAM \textit{without} inter-client or proxy based coordination.
 ConcurORAM achieves this by offloading much of the synchronization to the cloud, which not only requires non-trivial changes to cloud storage, but also limits system throughput under high load.
 Concurrent to our work, Snoopy builds a distributed oblivious data access system (for ORAM-based designs); however, Snoopy does not prove security for scenarios where servers can fail.
 In any case, \name and Snoopy offer the same trade-offs as discussed in \cite{pancake}---Snoopy can handle active adversaries, but also incurs significantly higher overheads relative to \name.
-Prior work~\cite{pancake} has empirically shown that state-of-the-art single proxy ORAM schemes achieve over $220\times$ lower throughput than \pancake for the same workloads as in our evaluation.
-Since \name can scale \pancake's throughput linearly (\S\ref{sec:eval}), even if one could design a distributed ORAM system that scales throughput linearly, the maximum throughput that it can achieve would still be $220\times$ lower than what \name can achieve.
+Prior work~\cite{pancake} has empirically shown that state-of-the-art single proxy ORAM schemes achieve $220\times$ lower throughput than \pancake for the same workloads as in our evaluation.
+Since \name can scale \pancake's throughput linearly (\S\ref{sec:eval}) with number of proxy servers, even if one could design a distributed ORAM system that scales near-perfectly with number of proxy servers, the maximum achievable throughput would still be orders of magnitude lower than \name.